bmw-software-engineering/trlc-vscode-extension/plugInREADME.md

 Branch with the concept: [PR #32](https://github.com/bmw-software-engineering/trlc-vscode-extension/pull/32)

 Implementing a plugin system allows isolating almost completely the original `vscode-trlc-extension`.
 BMW-specific logic and needs would be packaged into a new `vscode-trlc-bmw-expansion-extension` that the original open-source extension dynamically feeds through a yet-to-be implemented API.
 This avoids modifying too much the core extension but requires compatibility management.
 And depending on the complexity of the future features could require its own LSP.
-At the moment of writing this document and the discussed bmw specific needs, a "client-only" second extension seems to be enough to fulfill the task.
+At the moment of writing this document and the discussed bmw specific needs, a "*client-only*" second extension seems to be enough to fulfill the task.
 Nonetheless, a second LSP would provide advanced language processing posibilities.

 To enable communication with the current extension, the client needs to expose an API.
 Currently, this is **not the case**, but a proper API could be built in the current `extension.ts`.
 Microsoft Examples: [VSCode API](https://code.visualstudio.com/api/references/vscode-api#extensions:~:text=open%20was%20successful.-,extensions,-Namespace%20for%20dealing)